SandipGyawali/Book-a-concert-front-end/README.md

 > Would you like to learn more?

-**Reserve a Concert** is a website were you can create an event or a concert, and other people can book for your event.
-Or you can book for the events of others.
+**Reserve a Concert** is a web platform where users can create and manage events or concerts, allowing others to book tickets for their events or attend events hosted by others.
+The frontend of the application is managed in this repository, while the [backend](https://github.com/Diegogagan2587/Book-a-concert-back-end) is powered by an [API built with Ruby on Rails](https://github.com/Diegogagan2587/Book-a-concert-back-end).

 ### Kanban Board <a id="kanban-board">
 - Take a look to the [Project Kanban Board](https://github.com/users/Diegogagan2587/projects/4/views/2)